6. DOG ENDS

 A Ticket To Ride

 Steve Wallinsky conscientious ladies man and bus driver.
-His life, like the route he drove every working day, seemed well mapped out for him.
+His life, like the route he drove seemed well mapped out for him.
 He was the envy of his mates.
-That was until the fateful night his National Insurance number was pulled out at the weekly draw which meant he could now be legally hunted by dogs and the horserider elite until he be dead.
+That was until the fateful night his number was pulled out at the weekly draw which meant he could now be legally hunted.

-‘He’s always been so warm, patient and kind in our phone chats,’ said one of his love interests when asked about how the modern day Cassonova of the bus lanes has changed since his selection, ‘but since he was chosen to be hunted he’s been noticeably snappy on the phone.
-Well, it’s either that or the pack of hounds that always seem to be in his near vicinity that I keep hearing.’
+‘He’s always been so warm, patient and kind in our phone chats,’ said one of his love interests when asked about how the modern day Cassonova of the bus lanes has changed post his selection, ‘but since he was chosen to be hunted he’s been noticeably snappy on the phone.
+Well, it’s either that or the pack of hounds that always seem to be in his near vicinity.’

 Another of Steve’s babes that we will call Beryl, recalls how she introduced the subject of birth control into their phone conversation while he was between journies on his bus route in Devon with the hounds ominously in temporary abeyance.